verath/archipelago/README.md

      2. If the resulting island army size is `== 0`, then control of the island is given to the neutral player.

-The game is over when a player no longer controls any islands or airplanes.
+The game is over when there is only a single player controlling any islands or airplanes.

 ## Project Overview